erew70/prodinfo-injection-tool/README.md

 source: https://switchbrew.org/wiki/Calibration

-some credit goes to this repo, as i based this tool off of theirs: https://github.com/eXhumer/eXCertXtract/
+some good amount of credit goes to this repo, as i based this tool off of theirs: https://github.com/eXhumer/eXCertXtract/

 # installation
 ```